 - i.
 Plain x-ray films including AP lateral, axial, 30 degrees caudally angulated AP, outlet view. - ii.
 If shoulder pain is refractory to 4 to 6 weeks of non-operative care and other diagnoses are suspected, adjunctive testing, such as MRI, sonography or arthrography, may be indicated. - iii.
-Endocrine testing may be appropriate, since those with hypothyroidism, autoimmune issues, and estrogen related dysfunction appear to have a longer, more complex course and present at a younger age (Harvie, 2007).
+Endocrine testing may be appropriate, since those with hypothyroidism, autoimmune issues, and estrogen related dysfunction appear to have a longer, more complex course and present at a younger age.

 - i.
 Therapeutic rehabilitation interventions are the mainstay of treatment.
 They should include ROM, active therapies, and a home exercise program.
-Passive as well as active therapies may be used for pain control, including acetic acid iontophoresis (Kachewar, 2013).
+Passive as well as active therapies may be used for pain control, including acetic acid iontophoresis.
 Therapy should progress to instruction in a home exercise program targeted to ongoing ROM and neuromuscular re-education of shoulder girdle musculature.
-Refer to Section F. Therapeutic Procedures - Nonoperative for other therapies as well as a description of active and passive therapies. - ii.
+Refer to Section F. Therapeutic Procedures - Non-operative for other therapies as well as a description of active and passive therapies. - ii.
 Medications such as oral nonsteroidal anti-inflammatories and analgesics.
-Cimetidine 200mg twice daily for 3 months has also been proposed (Yokoyama, 2003).
+Cimetidine 200mg twice daily for 3 months has also been proposed.
 Refer to Section F.7.
-Medications.
+Medications. - iii.
 Return to work without overhead activities and lifting with involved arm.
 An evaluation of the occupational work station may be necessary to institute ergonomic changes or accommodations.
 Return to work with appropriate restrictions should be considered early in the course of treatment.
 The injured worker should adhere to the written return to work restrictions not only in the workplace, but at home and for 24 hours a day.
 Refer to Section F.13.
-Return to Work.
+Return to Work. - iv.
 Therapeutic ultrasound (Refer to Section F.15.
 Therapy-Passive.)
 Ultrasound may be used for tendinitis.
 There is some evidence that ultrasound alleviates symptoms, improves function, and reduces calcium deposits better than sham ultrasound in the short term.
-The advantage of ultrasound beyond 6 weeks is not certain (Ebenbichler, 1999).
+The advantage of ultrasound beyond 6 weeks is not certain. - v.
+Ultrasound-guided needle lavage and aspiration requires a physician skilled in sonographic techniques and is still considered investigational due to lack of randomized controlled trials.
+It is less costly and reportedly less painful than extracorporeal shock wave therapy.
+One study followed similar patients who had an ultrasound directed double needle lavage and those who did not.
+Significant differences in favor of the procedure for pain relief and improvement in Constant score appeared at one month and persisted through one year.
+The procedure is performed in 15-20 minutes and is not resource intensive.
+It requires prior authorization but may be an appropriate therapy in select patients who fail other conservative treatment.
+Subacromial injections have been used with lavage.